madysondesigns/transmission-postprocess/README.md

     - `[Dropbox folder]/Downloads/Complete` (script moves `.torrent` files here once transfer is complete)
     - `[Dropbox folder]/Downloads/Logs` (script creates a timestamped file for each download)
 - `$PLEX_PATH`: The folder that contains Plex's Movie and TV Shows library folders
-  - If downloading and Plex are both running on the same machine, this is probably just a local folder.
+  - If downloading and Plex are both running on the same machine, this is probably just a local folder
   - If you're running Plex on a NAS, mount the drive as a network volume and find the Plex folders
 - `$NOTIFY_SHORTCUT`: The name of a shortcut (Apple Shortcuts) to trigger
-  - Notifications between Apple devices is surprisingly hard – Apple assumes that if a notification is coming from yourself, that means you've already read it, so it doesn't actually notify.
+  - Notifications between Apple devices is surprisingly hard – Apple assumes that if a notification is coming from yourself, that means you've already read it, so it doesn't actually notify
   - One way to hack around this is using Reminders, here's an [example](https://www.icloud.com/shortcuts/989e685a87d74349864cfcc9c93846c5)

 Everything else is either generated in relation to these things, is passed from Transmission, or returned from FileBot.

 PSA: Transmission runs this script as a non-interactive, non-login shell.
 Depending on your environment, shell, and dotfile configuration, you may or may not have access to things like Homebrew paths or global variables.

-I found that sourcing my `.zshenv` file at the top of the script is the simplest way to get the config I need (and also solves the Homebrew problem).
-I export environment variables for frequently used paths and tools in my dotfiles, so this way I can use `$DROPBOXDIR`, `$NASDIR`, etc.
+~~I found that sourcing my `.zshenv` file at the top of the script is the simplest way to get the config I need (and also solves the Homebrew problem).
+I export environment variables for frequently used paths and tools in my dotfiles, so this way I can use `$DROPBOXDIR`, `$NASDIR`, etc.~~

+**Edit:** The script's shebang also determines what it has access to.
+A `sh` script will run with `zsh` but isn't a real `zsh` environment.
+Changing to an explicit `zsh` shebang fixes this (although it causes other problems).

 ## Testing